 There is great virtue in you, and when you fail to live up to it, it is you who is harmed most of all.
-Whenever you gain at least one new Depravity from committing a sin, you gain Despair.
+Whenever you gain any new Depravity from committing a sin, you gain also gain that many Despair.

 Sick in the Head (4 or 6)

 Your character has some severe trauma in their life that has driven them mad.
 The character begins play with a Severe Insanity.
 This Insanity can be suppressed with Discipline and can aggravate to more severe levels but may never be recovered from past the point of a Severe Insanity.